Estate Planning, Probate and Trust Administration

 • Avoiding probate: Trust administration allows for a quicker and more efficient transfer of assets without the need for probate court involvement.

 Although the state does not impose an inheritance or estate tax, there may still be taxes assessed upon the death of a loved one.
-Despite of the absence of an inheritance tax in Oklahoma, you may need to file a federal estate tax return, Form 706.
+Despite the absence of an inheritance tax in Oklahoma, you may need to file a federal estate tax return, Form 706

-Consult an experienced attorney to ensure your inheritance or wealth is protected and to minimize or avoid taxes.
+Consult an experienced OKC inheritance tax attorney to ensure your inheritance or wealth is protected and to minimize or avoid taxes.
+Our team is adept at navigating the tax landscape, helping you understand your obligations and the available options to manage tax impacts effectively.

 Do not wait to take steps to protect your spouse, loved ones, and heirs.
 Call (405) 704-3882 or contact us online to start exploring your legal options with our Oklahoma City estate planning lawyers!